The Beachcombers: Series overview

 The series' pilot episode was called "Jesse's Car" and was turned down by CBC for broadcast.
 The first episode to air was called "Partners" and described how Jesse and Nick formed their business ties.

 During the run of the series, storylines became more complex as the characters developed.
 Many episodes focused on Nick's Greek heritage.
+Brown retired from the series in 1986, with Molly's Reach taken over by new proprietor Dana Battle (Janet-Laine Green) for the final seasons.

-The series' musical score was composed and orchestrated by Canadian composer and producer Bobby Hales and later by Vancouver based composer, Claire Lawrence.
+The series' musical score was composed and orchestrated by Canadian composer and producer Bobby Hales and later by Vancouver-based composer, Claire Lawrence.
 Numerous Vancouver-area musical artists appeared on the soundtracks of the series, including Cos Natola.

 Changes to original series

 The series' removed "The" from its title, becoming simply Beachcombers in 1988 (with the CBC announcing that the intent was to give the aging show a new look), coinciding with the replacement of the show's original theme music with a new composition.
 Subsequent funding cutbacks at the government-supported CBC, however, led to Beachcombers being cancelled even though it was still popular in its homeland and syndicated around the world, though attempts to revamp the series by giving it more suspenseful storylines and making it more action oriented met with fan criticism.